15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - Custom reports

+Best for: Teams that want consensual productivity insight.
 Pricing: Lite is free; Pro from $7/user/month.

-9. RescueTime – Best for Personal Focus
+10. RescueTime, Best for Personal Focus

 RescueTime is the personal sibling of the team monitoring tools.
-It runs quietly in the background, scores your time and offers nudges to focus when you drift into distraction.
+It runs quietly in the background, scores your time, and offers nudges to focus when you drift into distraction.
 For solo agency owners and freelancers, it pairs well with one of the project-level trackers above.

 It is not a team time tracker and is not designed to bill clients.
 Use it for the individual habit layer, not the agency operations layer.

-Key Features:
+Key features

 - Automatic activity tracking